jameycribbs/hare/README.md

 interface.
 You can find an example of the needed structs and methods in the examples/crud/models/episodes.go file.

-Once that needed structs and methods are written, you just need to create an instance of the model struct and set it's embedded hare.Table struct pointer to a handle you get from Hare by calling the hare.GetTable database method.
+Once the needed structs and methods are written, you just need to create an instance of the model struct and set it's embedded hare.Table struct pointer to a handle you get from Hare by calling the hare.GetTable database method.
 ```go